OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 Keep in mind that scripts are executed in the context of the account that the Tentacle Windows Service (which invokes Calamari) or SSH session runs as.

 :::hint
 By default Tentacle runs as **Local System**, which has extensive local privileges, but usually cannot access file shares, remote SQL databases, or other external resources.
-If you need wider permissions, youâ€™ll need to configure Tentacle to run under a custom service account.
+If you need wider permissions, you'll need to configure Tentacle to run under a custom service account.
 :::

 :::warning
 **PowerShell ExecutionPolicy: Unrestricted**
-When Calamari invokes PowerShell.exe, it uses the **unrestricted** execution policy for the session.Â You can see how PowerShell scripts are executed in more detail by [looking at the open-source Calamari project](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/WindowsPowerShell).
+When Calamari invokes PowerShell.exe, it uses the **unrestricted** execution policy for the session.
+You can see how PowerShell scripts are executed in more detail by [looking at the open-source Calamari project](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/WindowsPowerShell).
 :::

 ## Testing scripts